odu-cs625-datavis/public/fall21/Wk2-OpenRefine-tutorial.md

 After you choose "Cluster and edit", go to the "# Choices in Cluster" chart and move the left slider over from the edge so that it only shows clusters with more than 1 choice. (*Depending on the version of OpenRefine you have, you may not need to do this -- it may show only clusters with more than 1 choice.*)

-As you are examining clusters, you can choose "Browse this cluster" to open up a new window with just the entries in that cluster.
+As you are examining clusters, you can choose "Browse this cluster" to open up a new window with just the entries in that cluster.  (*This link doesn't appear until you hover over the cluster row.*)

 **Q2:** *What other countries had issues with spelling?
 How did you find them?*